AndZRi/gesture-drawing/README.md

 # Gesture Drawing
 Basically a version of Gesture Drawing for poor (12$ for the slideshow wtf)

+1. Pick a folder with images

+2. Get your shuffled images slideshow with your time interval!

 ## it does invoke smartscreen defender because the test images are hidden now, don't worry
 ## if you are really afraid of it, you can compile the program by yourself
 WHY DOES IT INVOKE SMARTSCREEN THIS IS SO STUPID